Shape and size changes of adherent elastic epithelia: Stationary Solution in 1D

 The stress and curvature relaxation length scales are $\ell_{\sigma}=\sqrt{B/Y_s}$ and $\ell_{H}=\sqrt{\kappa/\gamma}$, respectively, where the bulk modulus $B=2\mu+\lambda$ as before.
 The active stresses are taken to be spatially constant, $\sigma^c_{xx}\equiv\sigma^c>0$ and $\sigma^g_{xx}\equiv\sigma^g<0$, while the polarization $p(x)$ solves Eq.~\ref{eq:peqn} with $p(\pm L_0)=\pm1$ to give

 which is sketched in Fig.~\ref{fig:pol}.
+For the boundary conditions, as mentioned earlier, we fix the boundary curvature $C=C_0$ to be a constant and write $\Lambda=\tilde{\Lambda}C_0$ as the effective normal stress at the boundary due to the actomyosin cable.
+In a circular geometry of size $R$, $C_0=1/R$ and the boundary stress then depends on the tissue size for constant $\tilde{\Lambda}$ (see Appendix~\ref{app:circle}).
+For generality, we work with $\Lambda$ as an independent parameter, keeping in mind that for certain geometries there could be an implicit tissue size dependence in it.
+Also note that the anisotropic active stress $\sim \zeta'\b{p}\b{p}$ that we neglect here could potentially contribute a boundary curvature independent term to $\Lambda$ by virtue of the edge localized profile of $\b{p}$.
+This further justifies our use of $\Lambda$ as an independent parameter.
 The full analytical solution of the above equations along with the requisite boundary conditions ($\sigma(\pm L_0)=-\Lambda$, $M(\pm L_0)=-h_0\Lambda$) is not very illuminating.
 Instead it is instructive to consider the case where surface tension dominates bending elasticity, allowing us to neglect $\ell_{H}^2\partial_x^2H\ll H$ and directly slave the tissue curvature to the stress profile as

 where $\sigma^c$ has dropped out as it is a constant.
 Of course, this approximation will fail close to the tissue boundary where, in particular, the line tension $\Lambda>0$ requires $H(L_0)=h_0(\sigma^c+3\Lambda)/2\kappa>0$ at the edge.
 Substituting Eq.~\ref{eq:slave} into Eq.~\ref{eq:sigmaeqn1d} we find that, in this limit, apicobasal polarity simply affects the passive mechanics by enhancing the stress relaxation length scale to $L_{\sigma}^2=\ell_\sigma^2+(Bh_0^2/24\gamma)$.
 So we have